 Sunday, February 7, 2021 | 1-2:30 pm

 The Archaeological Museum of Naples was founded in the 18th century by the Bourbon king Ferdinand IV to house his collection of ancient statuary.
 Over time, it also became the home of the vast findings of sculpture, painting, and mosaic from excavations of the lost towns of Pompeii and Herculaneum.
-Now the museum has one of the largest and richest archaeological collections in the world and is a must see for understanding the ancient history of area around the Bay of Naples.
-Your guide on this visit to the museum will be Fiorella Squillante, specialist in Neapolitan art history and culture and local guide in the city.
+Now the museum has one of the largest and richest archaeological collections in the world and is a must-see for understanding the ancient history of the area around the Bay of Naples.
+Your guide on this visit to the museum will be Fiorella Squillante, a specialist in Neapolitan art history and culture and local guide in the city.
 She will introduce you to the collections and give an in-depth look at ancient Roman society and some of the most spectacular archeological finds in the world. $40 non-members; $30 members.

 Secrets of Sicilian Arancini Balls